Meet the doctors blazing new trails in sports medicine

 Dr Ngwenya is Safa’s chief medical officer and will be in charge of the Cosafa Cup in Nelson Mandela Bay next month.

-Dr Mulungwa is the team doctor for the national men’s Under-23 team and will accompany the side at the Tokyo Olympics next month.
+Dr Mulungwa is the team doctor for the national men’s Under-23 team and will accompany the side to the Tokyo Olympics next month.

 Dr Mampane is a Rugby World Cup-winner with the Springboks and Dr Magethi works as the women’s national team doctor.